 Emilia’s Crafted Pasta Restaurant Interiors

-The restaurant is small in size but totally adorable.
-It overlooks the marina with seating outside so in the summer it would be a very romantic spot.
+The restaurant is small in size but adorable.
+It overlooks the marina with seating outside, so in the summer it would be a very romantic spot.
 Inside you have a counter and stools with a view facing the marina.
 Tables and chairs in the middle and then more stools with a view of the open kitchen.
 We were seated at first with a great view of the chefs in action but decided to move so I’d have better light to take pictures.
 This was a pity because it would have been a real pleasure to see our food being created.
-You really do get the feel that you’re a guest in a Italian family kitchen which adds to the ambience and experience.
-The space is totally charming and a brilliant place for a cosy date night.
+You do get the feeling that you’re a guest in an Italian family kitchen which adds to the ambience and experience.
+The space is charming and a brilliant place for a cosy date night.

 Emilia’s Crafted Pasta Restaurant Information

 To find out more about this restaurant view the Emilia’s Crafted Pasta Website.
 The restaurant address is Unit C3 Ivory House, St Katharine Docks, London E1W 1AT.
 The nearest stations are Tower Hill (Circle and District) and Wapping (Overground).
-Current times for first and last orders are Monday to Thursday 12-9.30pm, Friday and Saturday 12-10pm and Sunday 12-9.30pm.
-Half the tables are kept for walk-ins and the other half are available to book.
-Check the website for more information about booking groups.
-Make sure you visit this lovely restaurant, you can thank me later!
+Check the website for opening hours and information about booking groups.
+Make sure you visit this lovely restaurant.
+You can thank me later!

 Author: Homegirl London.
 Photographs: Homegirl London, exterior image from the restaurant.
 Thanks: Homeboy for accompanying me.
-Disclosure: The meal was free, and it was very much appreciated, thanks very much.
+Disclosure: Our meal was free which is why this article has been labelled as an Advert.